 Stoneground wheat usually means the whole grain is included in a loaf of bread, though you’ll still want to check the ingredients list.

 What to Look for in Bread Packaging

 A loaf of bread might claim to be whole wheat, but if it’s not the first ingredient listed, there’s no way of telling how much of the bread is made with whole grains.
-A bread labeled as “whole grain” does not mean that every grain in the loaf is complete, and it could still be made mostly with refined flour.
+A “whole grain” label on bread does not mean that all grains in the loaf are complete, and it could still be primarily made of refined flour.
 Here’s what to look for to ensure you’re getting whole grains:

 The Whole Grain Stamp